DataDog/hiring-engineers/answers.md

 ```

 I initially ran into some trouble with this, since I had mistakenly put my `my_metric.yaml` file in the `/checks.d` directory instead of in `/conf.d`.
-Based on this experience, I would improve the error message that occurs when people try to run checks that lack a .yaml file in the `conf.d` directory.
+Based on this experience, I would improve the error message that occurs when people try to run checks that lack a .yaml file in the `/conf.d` directory.
 Instead of saying `Error: no valid check found`, I would raise an error that says that the file is missing from `/conf.d`.

 The documentation could also benefit from an example of a yaml config file, so users can see the syntax.